Sunday August 1st, 2021, 0540-1430

 The summit of Bald Mtn (most unoriginal name ever) was beautiful, with good all-around views.
 I got Peakfinder going and spent some time identifying.
 I could just make out Katahdin peaking behind some other mountains.
 A NOBO arrived and I pointed out the landmark to him, his first view of it.
-He was unimpressed and proceeded to talk about how aweful the whole trail was.
-He dropped his 7000 miles of experience on other trails, which had certainly played into his expectations for this trail.
-I get it since I too know what the other trails are like and have a tendency to compare and contrast.
+He was unimpressed and proceeded to talk about how awful the whole trail was.
+He made sure to let drop his 7000 miles of experience on other trails, which had certainly played into his expectations for this trail.
+I get it, since I too know what the other trails are like and have a tendency to compare and contrast.
 It’s inevitable.
-But it was sad and also enlightening to witness how cynical he was.
+It was both sad and also enlightening to witness how cynical he was.
+I didn’t mention any of my experience, instead playing dumb and awestruck by the views of Katahdin.
 It’s a good reminder for me to be present and mindful, appreciative of the privilege of being out here.

 I proceeded down into another valley, where I found my first trail magic in the form of some warm sodas laid out on the bumper of a SUV.
 The trail angel was out hiking, so I downed a mtn dew and kept going.
 Up another mountain, which was much more of a chore since it had gotten pretty warm.
 It was called Pleasant mt but I wasn’t sure about this name either…at least it’s a more original name.